-Lilia: Joshua, I thought you'd never come down.
+Lilia: Joshua.
+Joshua, I thought you'd never come down.

 Joshua: Water before love, my girl.

-Lilia: Oh, does it take the entire Nile to quench your thirst?
+Lilia: Does it take the whole Nile to quench your thirst?

 Lilia: Be careful, my love.
 Dathan's eyes can see through stone.

-Joshua: Dathan is a vulture, preying on the flesh of his own people.
+Joshua: Dathan is a vulture, feeding on the flesh of his own people.

-Lilia: When he looks at me, I...
-I am afraid.
+Lilia: When he looks at me, I am afraid.

 Joshua: If he touches you, I'll strangle him with his own whip!

-Lilia: And bring death to a thousand others?
+Lilia: And bring death to a thousand of us?

 Joshua: Is life in bondage better than death?

-Lilia: Joshua, we must have hope.
-God will send us a leader.
+Lilia: Joshua.
+We must have hope.
+God will send us the deliverer.

 Joshua: Hope.
 On the heels of every hope walks Dathan.